robertrumney/easter-egg-spawner/README.md

 ## Dependencies

 This script has no external dependencies.
-You might want to create an EasterEgg.cs class for your eggs though!
+You might want to create an EasterEgg class for your eggs though!

 ## License